ArkhamDotCards/theghostsofonigawa/README.md

-# The Ghosts of Onigawa
+# Arkham Horror LCG: The Ghosts of Onigawa

 ![](https://uploads-ssl.webflow.com/608a6a98b5956379a9c9e768/614bb3979b29ae18e67db00a_boxart-investigator-p-500.png)